pjaos/ct6_meter_os/README.md

 # Purchasing CT6 units
 Complete CT6 units or assembled PCB's and associated parts can be purchased on Tindie at https://www.tindie.com/products/pausten/ct6-energy-monitor/

+## Installing the software applications
+Details of how to install the required CT6 software onto a Windows or Linux machine can be found [here](software/server/installers/README.md)

+## Using the installed software applications
+Details of how to setup your CT6 unit can be found [here](software/server/setting_up_ct6_units.md)

 # Discalimer
 This project is designed to use the YHDC SCT013 100A 0-1V split core current transformer.
 No other current transformer is currently supported.
 As mains voltage is dangerous it is the users responsibility to connect these current clamps using this hardware.